gbinal/p-o-d.github.com/faq.md

 ### How should I manage this /data file?

-A wide variety of tools are available to manage a data catalog, be it public facing or for internal data managements.
-Managing the records of metadata in the file can be managed by databases, spreadsheets, or even text editors.
+A wide variety of tools are available to manage a data catalog, whether public-facing or for internal data managements.
+The records of metadata in the file can be managed by databases, spreadsheets, or even text editors.
 Data management systems should be able to export the metadata either in the desired format or in one which may be simply mapped with [tools](http://labs.data.gov).

 ### What formats are required/recommended for the agency.gov/data file?

 There are several syntaxes that may be used when publishing the data file.
 The syntax that is required to make the data readily available to developers is JSON (JavaScript Object Notation).
-It is recommended that agencies also create a data.html file and use RDFa-Lite (Resource Description Framework) to mark-up the metadata using the [core metadata schema](http://project-open-data.github.com/schema/).
-The RDFa-Lite file can be easily consumed by major search engines and applications and make you data easier to find by the public.
+It is recommended that agencies also create a data.html file and use RDFa Lite (Resource Description Framework) to mark-up the metadata using the [core metadata schema](http://project-open-data.github.com/schema/).
+The RDFa Lite file can be easily consumed by major search engines and applications and make you data easier to find by the public.
 A third alternative for populating your metadata file is XML (eXtensible Markup Language).
 Agencies are encouraged to maintain all three version of the metadata file.
 [Tools](http://labs.data.gov) are available to transform any instance of the file into the alternative formats.

 ## Agency participation with Open Data

 ### What are some of the ways that agencies can become more involved with Open Data?

-Having a contact point at the agency who can answer questions and received comments about published data is extremely important to making your data more open and valuable to the public.
-This contact point can be centralized at the agency level, but having someone close to the source of the data who understands it well enough to help the public take full advantage of available data is extremely valuable.
+Having a contact point at the agency who can answer questions and receive comments about published data is extremely important to making your data more open and valuable to the public.
+This contact point can be centralized at the agency level, but it's extremely value to have someone close to the source of the data who understands it well enough to help the public take full advantage of it..

 ## Scope

 ### How should agencies prioritize making improvements to existing systems and data?

-Agencies should regularly add to and improve the entries in their data catalog, as well as also ensuring continuity of access to the data by involving primary users in the changes.
+Agencies should regularly add to and improve the entries in their data catalog, as well as ensure continuity of access to the data by involving primary users in the changes.

 ### Which agencies are required to implement this policy?